2024 Stock Car Pro Series

 Gabriel Casagrande won his third championship in four seasons.

 The 2024 Stock Car Pro Series was the 46th season of the Stock Car Pro Series, the premier touring car racing series in Brazil, and the third season under the Stock Car Pro Series moniker.
 Gabriel Casagrande was the defending champion.
 The championship started in Autódromo Internacional Ayrton Senna, Goiânia and concluded at Interlagos Circuit, São Paulo.

 Calendar

 The calendar for the 2024 season was revealed on 1 December 2023.
-On 19 June 2024, the calendar is updated, in which the round at Santa Cruz do Sul was removed, Velopark round was shifted into the September slot previously vacated by Santa Cruz do Sul, and Stock Car Pro Series will go to Uruguay first time in its history by the addition of El Pinar round, also the venue of penultimate round is uncertain.
+On 19 June 2024, the calendar was updated, in which the round at Santa Cruz do Sul was removed, the Velopark round was shifted into the September slot previously vacated by Santa Cruz do Sul, and the Stock Car Pro Series went to Uruguay for the first time in its history by the addition of the El Pinar round, and the venue of penultimate round was uncertain.
 On 25 September 2024, it was announced that the third Goiânia round replaced the planned round at Autódromo Brasília BRB.